nyxtom/broadcast-graph/README.md

 # broadcast-graph

-Broadcast-graph is a simple graph backend for example for [broadcast](http://github.com/nyxtom/broadcast).
+Broadcast-graph is a simple graph backend example for [broadcast](http://github.com/nyxtom/broadcast).
 This backend implements various commands useful for updating directed or undirected weighted edges as well as weighted vertices.
 Given that this is an example